Btlarue/TinDog/README.md

 The Bootstrap library will be implementented to aid in the learning process when working with external libraries.

-The inspriation for this project is to create similar homepage of a known company.
+The inspriation for this project is to create a similar homepage of a well known company.
 In this example, I will make my own mock of Tindr, but for dogs!
 Tindogs!
 The use of colors, styles, fonts, webframes, libraries, and much more will be used to pull this off.